aamirfaaiz/Waste-Management-Classification/README.md

 ## DATASET

-The dataset is available in kaggle.
-The link is available below <br>
+The dataset is available on kaggle:  <br>
 https://www.kaggle.com/techsash/waste-classification-data